Ssyazwani/miniappsproto/README.md

 ## 📔 Journal App

-A minimal journaling tool to write and save short entries, with some music and words of encouragement on loop.
+A minimal journaling tool to write and save short entries, with words of encouragement on loop.

 - **Tech:** HTML, CSS, JavaScript
 - **What I learned:** Local storage, input handling, form validation